Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Just copy the repo and use
+Just copy the repo and use git

 **Use your preferred IDE**